dkanavaris/Replit-clone/README.md

 a variable called DB_URL.

-To start the server run "npm start" or you can run "npm run devstart" to start the server with nodemon so if any change occus in the source no server restarting is neccessary.
+To start the server run "npm start" or you can run "npm run devstart" to start the server with nodemon so if any change occus in the source no server restarting is neccessary